xwp/engineering-best-practices/languages/js/README.md

 ### Using `@wordpress/api-fetch` for WordPress REST API

 When dealing with WordPress REST API it may be convenient to use the [`apiFetch`](https://developer.wordpress.org/block-editor/packages/packages-api-fetch/) utility.
-It is a think wrapper around the native `window.fetch` function.
+It is a thin wrapper around the native `window.fetch` function.

 ```js
 import apiFetch from '@wordpress/api-fetch';